vitejs/vite/docs/guide/features.md

 ))
 ```

-Here is how to make it should be:
+Here is how it should be:

 ```javascript
 const worker = new Worker(new URL('./worker.js', import.meta.url), {